- Enter through the main door, facility waiting area limited to maximum of three customers

 - Must bring own pen for paperwork

-- Face mask required
+- Face mask required if not fully vaccinated

 - Must wash and/or sanitize hands upon entry

 - Anyone exhibiting signs of illness will be denied entry/service

 Germany imposes a Value-Added Tax (VAT) of either 19% or a reduced rate of 7% on most items/services purchased.
 This tax is similar to a sales tax in the U.S. but it is generally already added into the price.
 That means the sticker price already includes either the 19% or 7% VAT.
 The full rate of 19% is charged on most items/service.
 The reduced rate of 7% is charged on basic food staple items (milk, flour, eggs, etc), some magazines, books, hotel stays, etc. Some services and some used items may not include a tax that can be extracted.

 Department of Defense personnel stationed in or TDY to Europe may be eligible to use the U.S. Forces Tax-Relief Program to avoid paying this tax for their personal purchases.
 In other words, you may be able to have the sticker price reduced by extracting the 19% or 7% VAT when making qualifying purchases through a U.S. Forces VAT Office.

 International Agreements between the U.S. and Germany permit U.S. Forces to procure tax-free goods and services for eligible members.
 Please be aware that there are restrictions and that intentional or unintentional abuse of the program will lead to personal tax liabilities, expulsion from the program, Commander or Supervisor notification, and it may be considered punishable tax evasion.

 Note: there exists NO direct entitlement to VAT relief of the individual member of the U.S. Forces!
 VAT relief only applies to procurements by a procurements agency of the U.S. Forces, here the VAT office.
 A contract shall not be concluded between the individual and the vendor as in such case VAT relief is not available.